-ISSUE 2: November 2019
+ISSUE 2: December 2019

 giuseppe manley is a queer Black poet who grew up in, and currently resides in, the state of Maine.
 They have two dogs, work in IT, and are fond of making three item lists. giuseppe has served as Poetry Editor for The Open Field, has read for Puerto Del Sol, and is currently on Twitter and Instagram as @gehnmy.